-- 1. The Applicant made an information request to the Authority on 8 March 2024, and received an automated acknowledgement the same day. - 2.
-The Authority did not respond to the information request. - 3.
-On 29 April 2024, the Applicant wrote to the Authority requiring a review in respect of its failure to respond.
-Again, an automated acknowledgment was received. - 4.
+- 1. The Applicant made an information request to the Authority on 28 February 2024. - 2.
+The Authority responded to the information request on 27 March 2024. - 3.
+On 6 April 2024, the Applicant wrote to the Authority requiring a review of its decision. - 4.
 The Applicant did not receive a response to his requirement for review. - 5.
-The Applicant wrote to the Commissioner on 4 June 2024, stating that he was dissatisfied with the Authority's failure to respond and applying to the Commissioner for a decision in terms of section 47(1) of FOISA.
+The Applicant wrote to the Commissioner, stating that he was dissatisfied with the Authority's failure to respond and applying to the Commissioner for a decision in terms of section 47(1) of FOISA.
 The enforcement provisions of FOISA apply to the enforcement of the EIRs, subject to specified modifications see regulation 17. - 6.
 The Commissioner determined that the application complied with section 47(2) of FOISA and that he had the power to carry out an investigation.